strimzi/test-clients/README.md

 By default, the Docker organization to which images are pushed is the one defined by the `USER` environment variable which is assigned to the `DOCKER_ORG` one.
 The organization can be changed exporting a different value for the `DOCKER_ORG` and it can also be the internal registry of an OpenShift running cluster.

-The command for building the images with the latest supported Kafka version is:
+The command for building images with the latest supported Kafka version is:

 ```
 make all